 LISS Con #3: No EPOC

-Unlike with higher intensity training, your heart won’t have anything to recover from after your LISS workout.
-So you won’t be losing calories after your LISS workout is over.
+Unlike with higher intensity training, your heart won’t have an intense workout to recover from after your LISS workout.
+Therefore, you won’t be residually burning nearly as many calories after your LISS workout is over.

 LISS Con #4: Diminishing Returns